Tezaen/cst438Project2/README.md

 **User Story:** Set Up Heroku Mytzy:
 > In this week, I set up heroku in order to display a running application in the walkthrough.
-> In order to connect heroku and have it running, I needed to use JawsDB so we could connected it with our mysql.
+> In order to connect heroku and have it running, I needed to use JawsDB so we could connect it with our mysql.
 > Once creating a database of Jaws, I recreated the sql so it could reconnect with our code.

 ### Iteration 3